Taijul Islam

-Taijul Islam (Bengali: তাইজুল ইসলাম; born 7 February 1992) is a Bangladeshi left-arm orthodox spinner who plays for the Bangladesh national cricket team.
-He made his international debut for Bangladesh in September 2014.
+Taijul Islam (Bengali: তাইজুল ইসলাম; born 7 February 1992) is a Bangladeshi professional cricketer who plays as a left-arm orthodox spin bowler and left-handed batter for the Bangladesh national team and Rajshahi Division.
+Making his international debut in 2014, he has taken the most wickets in Test matches for Bangladesh.

-Taijul Islam was selected for Bangladesh A after a strong 2013–14 domestic season, and went on to make his Test debut for Bangladesh on its 2014 tour of the West Indies.
-He took a five-wicket haul on debut, and, when Zimbabwe toured Bangladesh later in the year, took figures of 8/39, the best figures by any Bangladeshi at Test level.
-He made his ODI debut later in the series, and took a hat-trick, becoming the first ever player to do so on debut.

 Domestic career

 Taijul Islam has played at domestic level for Rajshahi Division and North Zone, in the Bangladesh Premier League (BPL) for Duronto Rajshahi, and in the Dhaka Premier Division for Prime Doleshwar SC.
 He made his first-class debut for Rajshahi Division during the 2010–11 season of the National Cricket League.

 Taijul Islam initially played in his hometown, Natore, before moving up to the Rajshahi Division league system.
 He toured Sri Lanka with the Bangladesh national under-19s during the 2009 season, and played three under-19 One Day Internationals and one under-19 Test.
 Taijul Islam made his first-class debut for Rajshahi Division in April 2011, during the 2010–11 season of the National Cricket League.
 He played three matches late in the season, taking 14 wickets (including three four-wicket hauls).
 This impressed Khaled Mashud, a former captain of Bangladesh and leading figure in the Rajshahi team, and reputedly guaranteed his place in the squad for several seasons.

 For the 2011–12 season, Taijul Islam secured a place with Prime Doleshwar Sporting Club in the Dhaka Premier Division, which, although it did not yet have list-A status, was one of the strongest one-day leagues in the country.
 He was also signed to Duronto Rajshahi for the inaugural season of the Bangladesh Premier League, playing three matches, including the team's semi-final loss to the Barisal Burners.
 Taijul Islam gained more game time during the following season, taking nine wickets from nine matches.
 Following on from this, in August 2013 he represented the Bangladesh under-23 side at the ACC Emerging Teams Cup in Singapore, which constituted his first matches at list-A level.
 The Dhaka Premier Division gained list-A status for its 2013 season, running from September to November, and Taijul Islam was one of the competition's leading wicket-takers, finishing with 22 wickets from 15 matches (behind only Farhad Reza for Prime Doleshwar).
 This including figures of 6/19 against Sheikh Jamal Dhanmondi Club (led by Mushfiqur Rahim), a personal best.